Are NICER and GW170817 constraints suggesting a compactified scenario for Neutron stars?: Acknowledgements

 \section{Acknowledgements}

 The authors AKS and RM thank the Indian Institute of Science Education and Research Bhopal for providing all the research and infrastructure facilities.
 RM acknowledges the Science and Engineering Research Board (SERB), Govt. of India, for financial support in the form of a Core Research Grant (CRG/2022/000663).
+The simulations were conducted at the Bhaskara HPC in IISER Bhopal.
 T.M. and R.M. express gratitude for the Deucalion HPC platform in Portugal, appreciating its resources and technical support, facilitated by the FCT project 2025.00067.CPCA.A3.
 T.M. received support from Fundação para a Ciência e a Tecnologia (FCT), I.P., Portugal, under the projects UIDB/04564/2020 (doi:10.54499/UIDB/04564/2020), UIDP/04564/2020 (doi:10.
 54499/UIDP/04564/2020).